Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: Methods

 \subsection{Extension to binary outcomes}

-In case of a binary outcome the comparative treatment effect can be estimated using logit or probit models, instead of linear regressions for continuous outcomes.
-However, when employing logistic regressions for the CaT, IV and DiD models, we prefer to extract the treatment estimate as risk difference, or an Average Marginal Effect. \cite{Bowden21b, Huitfeldt19} In R, this can easily be done using the {\tt margins()} package \cite{Leeper21}.
+In case of a binary outcome the comparative treatment effect can be estimated using the CaT, IV, CF and DiD models using logit or probit models, instead of linear regressions for continuous outcomes.
+Whilst TSLS is the standard tool for IV analysis with continuous outcomes, the control function (CF) method is typically used for binary outcomes.
+This method can accommodate linear and non-linear associations between the IV and treatment and between the treatment and the outcome \cite{Aso20, Techetgen14}.
+For the first stage model and continuous outcomes the IV is regressed on treatment and all measured confounders, as shown in model \ref{equ:IV_1}.
+From this regression the residual $\hat{\Delta} = X - E(X| Z, W_1)$ is calculated and used in the second stage model with

+We will use the both the standard IV and CF approaches for IV analyses going forward. \\ \\ When employing logistic regression models for the CaT, IV, CF and DiD models, for our purposes we prefer to extract the treatment estimate as a risk difference, or an Average Marginal Effect (AME) \cite{Bowden21b}.
+For example, in the case of the CF estimate, after fitting model (8) to obtain estimates for its constituent parameters, the AME is calculated as the difference in average predicted probabilities when $X$ is fixed at 1 and 0 respectively:

+In R, this can easily be done using the {\tt margins()} package \cite{Leeper21}.
 Choosing a scale that is collapsible makes it more straightforward to compare estimates across different methods which use different covariate adjustment sets.
-Even if their respective assumptions are all satisfied, using a non-collapsible scale such as an odds ratio could mean that the underlying causal estimands of two methods are in fact distinct \cite{Bowden21b, Huitfeldt19}.
+Even if their respective assumptions are all satisfied, using a non-collapsible scale such as an odds ratio could mean that the underlying causal estimands of two methods are in fact distinct \cite{Huitfeldt19}.